 ‘The Rachel’?
 Joey & Chandler’s Recliners?
 They’ll Be There For You at the Atlanta ‘Friends’ Experience

 As the familiar lavender-hued, yellow plastic picture frame-accented door slid open to reveal an iconic burnt orange sofa in front of a fountain during a media preview of the Atlanta “Friends” Experience Tuesday afternoon, someone audibly gasped.
-Yes, even the most cynical and grizzled of veteran Atlanta media types were beaming like Grinch as he descended Mount Crumpet blowing “Who!
+Yes, even the most cynical and grizzled of veteran Atlanta media types were beaming like the Grinch as he descended Mount Crumpet blowing “Who!
 Who!” on his trumpet in the last five minutes of “How The Grinch Stole Christmas.”

 In short, that’s the magic of new the Friends Experience opening at Perimeter Pointe in Sandy Springs Thursday, July 15.